kumarantoo/raboproject/README.md

-Rabobank receives monthly deliveries of customer statement records.
+<b>Rabobank receives monthly deliveries of customer statement records.
 This information is delivered in two formats, CSV and XML.
-These records need to be validated.
+These records need to be validated.</b>

+Module name :
+<b>CustomerStatementJob</b>

-To run the application please follow the below methods.
+<b>To run the application please follow the below methods.</b>
 To run application as executable jar:

 1.Install maven 3 and above